How Structured Literacy Tutoring Helps Kids with ADHD

 • Inattention: Difficulty staying focused, forgetfulness, trouble organizing tasks.

-• Hyperactivity: Excessive movement or restlessness inappropriate to the setting.
+• Hyperactivity: Excessive movement or restlessness disproportional to the setting.

 • Impulsivity: Acting without thinking, interrupting, difficulty waiting.

-• About 8.4% of children and 2.5% of adults in the U.S. are estimated to have ADHD.
+• About 11.4% of children and 6% of adults in the U.S. are reported to have ADHD.
+The unreported / undiagnosed cases may be higher.

 • ADHD is often first noticed when schoolwork or classroom behavior becomes challenging.

-• Boys are diagnosed more frequently—but girls are often under-diagnosed, as their symptoms may look different (more inattentive, less hyperactive).
+• Boys are diagnosed more frequently—but girls are often under-diagnosed, as their symptoms may look different (usually more inattentive, less hyperactive).

 To be diagnosed with ADHD, symptoms must: